 The purpose of a cover letter is to introduce yourself and your skills to a recruiter or employer.
 This introduction should get them engaged enough to want to read on and explore your resume and skills further.
 A cover letter also gives the reader an indication of who you are as a person.
 This can be through your writing style and the personality that comes through.

-In our opinion, cover letters are important to get right.
-They aren’t always necessary; it does depend upon the application requirements; however, you should make sure what you are sending out is a positive reflection on your writing and career skills.
+Cover letters are important to get right.
+Whilst they are not always necessary; it does depend upon the application requirements as sometimes they are listed as mandatory.
+It is important to make sure what you are sending out is a positive reflection on your writing and career skills.

 We have put together a plan to help guide you when putting together a cover letter.